What is your company’s innovation process? Follow-up question: does your company have a set innovation process?

 It must be purpose-based

 When embarking on the innovation journey, it’s important to never lose your sense of “why” — your innovation’s basic purpose.
 The problem your innovation solves should take priority over often-distracting factors such as how “fun” it looks or how “trendy” it appears.
-Even the prettiest of products won’t succeed if they lose site of the fundamental pain points: indeed, over three-fourths of innovation failures are due to missing the markets’ real needs.
+Even the prettiest of products won’t succeed if they lose sight of the fundamental pain points: indeed, over three fourths of innovation failures are due to missing the markets’ real needs.